 This ten-week program is designed for the first time hockey player.
-IP meets once a week and equipment rental is available.
+IP (Introductory Program) meets once a week and equipment rental is available.

 Fee: $50.00 each session Srping, Fall, or Winter or $75.00 for all Fall and Winter sessions.

 *Must be paid in full prior to first session.
 Session dates subject to change.*

 As the first point of contact for new players, FAHA’s Learn to Play coaches have always believed that while their responsibility is to certainly focus on the teaching of the game’s fundamentals, their overarching mission is to instill a love for the game.

 FAHA has implemented the American Development Model ("ADM"), developed by USA Hockey, believing it to be the future of hockey development.
 In short, the ADM is the result of significant study, quite a bit of scientific input, and a lot of very dedicated work into how we can improve top to bottom development of hockey players in the United States.
 The principle of the ADM is that all players, including goaltenders, get the repetition needed to fully develop a skill or grasp a concept through constant involvement in drills – feet are constantly moving and players do not spend much time standing around waiting for their turn.

 The ADM strives to expand the game, build our talent to be the best in the world and work to ensure players stay in the game for a long time.
 With its emphasis on age appropriate skill development, it helps coaches make practices fun and give players a sense of accomplishment.